ahmadykhan555/data-structures-and-algorithms/Readings/problemSolving.md

 #### Sum pairs

-Lets use this approach to find the first pair in an array that gives us a sum of 0, otherwise returns `undefined`
+Lets use this approach to find the first pair in an array that gives us a sum of 0, otherwise returns `undefined` [Code Reference](https://github.com/ahmadykhan555/data-structures-and-algorithms/blob/master/Code/sumPairs.ts)

 ```javascript
 const findSumPairs = arr => {